xKingLeonidasx/Palworld-allow-list-with-ban/README.md

 2. Make changes the "ADD YOUR SERVER DETAILS IN THIS SECTION" as needed.
 3. A sample allowlist.txt is provided.
 List Steam IDs for your players.
 4. You can see Steam IDs using Showplayers in RCON or players can provide while signing up.
+5. You will need ARRCON found @ https://github.com/radj307/ARRCON

 a.
 For players to view their Steam ID: